Punktum-dk/epp-service-specification/README.md

 ##### Change hostname sub-process

-The process of changing a host name is unsupported by DK Hostmaster and will always result in an error code: `2102`.
+The process of changing a host name is unsupported by Punktum dk and will always result in an error code: `2102`.

 Diagram of EPP update host change hostname [:eye_speech_bubble:][epp_update_host_change_hostname]